Nora3141/portfolio-nora/docs/assignments/assignment6.md

 ### Task 5

+**Task:** Open Your Post

+**Introduction Given to User:** _Your next task is to try to find the post you just made on your profile.
+Once you have found it, you should open the post from here._

+**Rationale for Including Task:**

+- This task will set up the following tasks of the user-testing (so that after completing the task the user is inside their post in the feed)
+- It will also test whether the user is able to figure out where the “my posts” list is in Strumly (whether or not it’s discoverable)

+---

+### Task 6

 **Task:** Add Tags to Your Post

 **Introduction Given to User:** _Your next task is to try to add any tag to your post._